- Demonstrate the standard uses of commas as separators

 - The lead prosecutor was prepared, however, for a situation like this.

-When transition words appear between two complete ideas, however, a period or semicolon is required beforehand:
+When transition words appear between two independent clauses (or two sentences that could stand alone), however, a period or semicolon is required beforehand:

 - Clint had been planning the trip with his kids for three months; however, when his boss called and asked him to work, he couldn’t say no.